RyanFleck/SuperPull/docs/index.md

 # Basic Usage

-1. Add directories to the config by executing `superpull -a` while in the directory, or `superpull -a <path>` from another location.
+**Add** directories to the config by executing `superpull -a` while in the directory, or `superpull -a <path>` from another location.

-2. Superpull all added repositories by executing `superpull`
+**Crawl** child directories, adding each repository to the config, by executing `superpull -c` while in the directory you wish to crawl, or `superpull -c <path>` from another location.

-If directories have been added to your `~/.superpull` file, simply typing `superpull` in your shell will run the program, and output will show all successful and failed attepts to pull/fetch remote branches.
+**SuperPull** all added repositories by executing `superpull`.
+Output will show all successful and failed attempts to pull/fetch remote branches.

 # Installation